Forensic Investigation (Master of Applied Science, M.A.S.)

 - Earn a minimum overall GPA of 3.0, with no more than 6 credit hours of C in all required coursework.

-- Completion of at least 18 credit hours in 600-level coursework.
+- Completion of at least 32 credit hours of the program of study.